-- 5. If you find dried ink that you cannot remove with the dry cloth, try dampening the cloth with isopropyl alcohol.
-After cleaning, wait for the cover to dry. - NOTE: If you are in California, instead of isopropyl alcohol please use a VOC-certified cleaner such as a properly diluted 'Simple Green ® All-Purpose Cleaner'. - 6.
+- 5. If you find dried ink that you cannot remove with the dry cloth, try dampening the cloth with 95% ethanol.
+After cleaning, wait for the cover to dry. - 6.
 Close the door and press the OK key on the front panel.